JialuJialu/Social-Dynamic-Lab/vesta/jupyter.md

 To help to speed this process up you can save these two commands in a text file and run it as a shell script.
-You will need to change the permissions to make it executable using `sudo chmod 755 file_name` and enter your password.
+You will need to change the permissions to make it executable using `chmod 755 file_name`.
 You can then run the file in the command line by typing `./file_name`

 ##Troubleshooting
 You may run into issues with the port on your local machine already being in use.